solenn-tl/land_registry_tables_processing_TPDL_2025/README.md

 ```
 ├── data
 |   ├── metadata           <- Metadata tables
+|   ├── ONTO               <- Taxonomy of nature extracted from the PeGazUs Ontology (used for EL task)
 ├── scripts
 |   ├── CLASSIF            <- Train YOLOv11 classifier for page classification
 │   ├── DAN                <- Train DAN for information extraction from historical tables